 - We want more proof that you really respect users and user freedom, and aren’t just using those concepts as marketing when convenient.

 Also Read: How To Check System Type on Windows Computer

 FSF may say “Microsoft has nothing to lose” but that is not true completely.
 The idea may raise some problems for Microsoft as Microsoft is still making money with Windows 7.
-Though Microsoft has ended support for Windows 7, it will provide extra three-year end of life support.
+Though Microsoft has ended support for Windows 7, it will provide extra three-year end-of-life support.
 However, this facility is only for those who are willing to pay for it.

 The German government is ready to pay $887,000 to Microsoft for Windows 7 Extended Security Updates (ESU).
-So, it is quite difficult that Microsoft would make Windows 7 as open source.
+So, it is quite difficult that Microsoft would make Windows 7 open source.
 The Register contacted Microsoft about the idea of making this OS open source.
 According to Microsoft, “The Company doesn’t comment on rumors and speculation”.

-So, there is a low chance that Microsoft will make Windows 7 as an open-source.
+So, there is a low chance that Microsoft will make Windows 7 open-source.
 If you like the idea of open-source, you can sign online petitions.
 The foundation needs 7,777 signatures for making a strong point in front of Microsoft.
 If you are not interested, you can rely on other options like windows 10, macOS.
 Hope you have liked the article and found it useful